ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 * The limits that are established for the amount of vCPU and RAM are maximum values that can be used at any time.
 * vCPU and RAM resources can be increased and decreased later as required.
-* The cost is calculated hourly and it is based on the resource usage in the virtual data center.
+* The price is calculated hourly and it is based on the resource usage in the virtual data center.
 * There are no limits on the amount of storage that can be allocated and used in the virtual data center.
 Charges are hourly based on GB of allocated storage.
 * There are no limits on the amount of inbound and outbound public networking.
 Public outbound bandwidth is charged per GB.